cmu-hxiong-qierl/parallel-compressors/Final_Report/Final Report.md

 ### Conclusion

-For a compression algorithm combine t1 time of Lempel-Ziv family encoding and t2 time of Entropy encoding of size m MB, the potential quickest duration is approximately:
+For a compression algorithm **combines** t1 time of Lempel-Ziv family (such as LZ77) encoding and t2 time of Entropy encoding (such as Huffman Coding) of size m MB, the potential quickest duration is the following:

+Sequential duration:

+t1 + t2

+Parallel duration (approximately):

 t1/28 + t2/14, when m ~= 3